 6. Variants

-Telugu code points representing the basic simple standalone characters and some dependent characters may enter into different combinations to form syllables.
+Telugu code points representing the basic simple stand-alone characters and some dependent characters may enter into different combinations to form syllables.
 There are no characters in the Telugu Unicode chart that either in simple form or in combined form are deemed similar by NBGP.
 However, Telugu has a small number of variants that have identical values but derive from different character combinations.
 The NBGP categorizes these confusingly similar variants in two groups.

 6.1 Type 1: Similarity within the Script